UnsignedInt8/js2pool/README.md

 ## Usage

-This project has not been finished yet, so it is not usable at the moment.
+This project has not been finished yet.
+So, don't use it in production environment.
 Coming soon...

 ## Known issues